IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/01_igCurrencyEditor_igCurrencyEditor_Styling_and_Theming.md

 The `igCurrencyEditor` jQuery widget exposes a number of options for styling.
 To customize the style of the currency editor, you can use a different theme, or directly apply custom CSS rules to the control.

-The Ignite UI package comes with a number of jQuery UI and Bootstrap themes.
+The %%ProductName%% package comes with a number of jQuery UI and Bootstrap themes.
 Bootstrap support also includes generating and customizing your own bootstrap themes - see [Styling and Theming](Deployment-Guide-Styling-and-Theming.html) for details.
 All of the themes will style all controls on the page, including the editors.

 ## Using ThemeRoller

 As the `igCurrencyEditor` control uses the jQuery UI CSS framework, it can also be fully styled using the [jQuery UI ThemeRoller](http://jqueryui.com/themeroller/) where you can customize your own theme or choose from a gallery of available ones.
-These themes replace the ones that come by default with Ignite UI.
+These themes replace the ones that come by default with %%ProductName%%.

 Currency editor using the UI Darkness theme: